 We can get wrapped up in climbing the corporate ladder or following a certain career path.
 Enough of that!
 It’s time you refocus on your skills, your passions, and your internal compass.

 Show friends and acquaintances (or even post it online) and ask them to suggest jobs that you might be good at.
-By doing this, a friend of mine who is an accountant realised he was destined to start a YouTube channel or a food truck focused on his favourite food.
+By doing this, a friend of mine, who’s an accountant, realised he was destined to start a YouTube channel or a food truck focused on his favourite food.
 Yes, a culinary career is totally left-field for him, yet it made sense with his reverse resume.
 This activity is all about building awareness, thinking outside the box and freely seeking ideas from others.

 4. Refocus on outcomes

 Procrastination, a form of excuse, is a real struggle for so many professionals and job seekers.
 The solution is in finding positivity in the task at hand by linking it to a bigger picture goal.
 Here’s one easy way to make this a habit.
 Sometimes I refocus my to-do lists on outcomes.
 What does that mean?
 Make the heading for your job search to-do list something with meaning and impact.
 For example, instead of ‘to-do list for job hunting’, use ‘uplift disadvantaged communities through leadership development work’.
 Then create a list that will help you attain that big picture ideal.
 Yes, you probably hate customising cover letters or digging through job boards, but when you connect mundane or time-consuming tasks with a positive outcome, it gets a whole lot easier.